Methamphetamine in the United States

+Until the 1980s, the methamphetamine market in the United States was dominated by outlaw motorcycle gangs, namely the Hells Angels.
 Before the late 2000s, much of the methamphetamine consumed in the US was manufactured domestically by amateur chemists in meth labs.
 They manufactured it from common household drugs and chemicals such as lye, lithium, and ammonia.

 But after the Combat Methamphetamine Epidemic Act of 2005 went into effect in 2006, the Drug Enforcement Administration reported a sharp decline in domestic methamphetamine production and consumption.
 As a result, the amount of methamphetamine seized, the amount of domestic drug labs shut down, and the number of associated deaths and emergency room visits also declined.